Canada Enrollment Agreement

-Prospective students enrolling in the Associate Degree in Nursing program or the Medical Assisting programs must successfully pass a background check prior to being accepted into the program.
+Prospective students enrolling in the folowing programs must successfully pass a background check prior to the beginning of the program's clinicals:

 NOTE: If conditions for enrolling into the above program have not been met per restrictions outlined above, do NOT complete an enrollment agreement or proceed with this form.

 Please check one of the following prior to enrolling and sign below:

 University Officials Signature

 If you have questions about the contents of this document, you can email the document owner.